forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 6. Let’s rerun the saved query – Right click the file and select **Open With…** then select SOQL Builder.
 The file opens in SOQL Builder and you can rerun or edit the query as you wish.

-**More Information**: For more information about building complex queries and much more see the  [SOQL Builder](https://developer.salesforce.com/tools/vscode/en/soql/soql-builder) in the Salesforce Extensions for Visual Studio Code documentation.
+**More Information**: For more information on building complex queries see the [SOQL Builder](https://developer.salesforce.com/tools/vscode/en/soql/soql-builder) in the Salesforce Extensions for Visual Studio Code documentation.

 ## Connect to a Different Org
 During the course of development, you'll use different types of orgs for different stages.
 For example, it's common to use a Developer sandbox or Development Edition org during the development phase, and move to other sandbox types for integration, testing, and staging.
 Eventually, you'll deploy your changes to a production org.
 You can connect Code Builder to any of these orgs to deploy or retrieve metadata.